-You can pair your watch with a Garmin® trolling motor and use it as a remote control.
+You can pair your watch with a Garmin trolling motor and use it as a remote control.
 For more information about using a remote control, see your trolling motor owner's manual.

 - 1 Turn on the trolling motor. - 2 Bring the watch within 1 m (3 ft.) of the display panel on the trolling motor. - On the watch, press START, and select Trolling Motor.
-TIP: If necessary, you can pair your watch with another trolling motor (Pairing Your Wireless Sensors, page 85). - 4 On the trolling motor display panel, press (1)/☉ three times to enter pairing mode. i on the trolling motor display panel illuminates blue as it searches for a connection. - 5 On the watch, press START to enter pairing mode. - 6 Verify that the passkey shown on your trolling motor remote control matches your watch. - 7 On the watch, press START to confirm the passkey.
+TIP: If necessary, you can pair your watch with another trolling motor (Pairing Your Wireless Sensors, page 109). - 4 On the trolling motor display panel, press (1)/☉ three times to enter pairing mode. □ on the trolling motor display panel illuminates blue as it searches for a connection. - 5 On the watch, press START to enter pairing mode. - 6 Verify that the passkey shown on your trolling motor remote control matches your watch. - 7 On the watch, press START to confirm the passkey. - 8 On the trolling motor remote control, press → to confirm the passkey.